j4w8n/mkrt/README.md

 ### Configuration

-You'll likely want a `mkrt.config.json` file in your project's root directory, to provide default options when creating new routes.
+You'll need a `mkrt.config.json` file in your project's root directory, to provide default options when creating new routes.
 If you don't create a file, mkrt will offer to do this for you.

-`codekit`, `language`, and `route` are all required to successfully create routes - whether that's via the config file or cli options.
+`language`, and `route` are the only required options in order to create routes; however, mkrt will set codekit to true if it creates the file.

 `"codekit": "[ true | false ]"` adds commonly-used code to your files, whether it's from mkrt's default templates or your own.